Malla Reddy

-Chamakura Malla Reddy is an Indian politician serving as the Minister of Labour and Employment in Telangana, having assumed that office in 2019.
-He is the Member of Legislative Assembly (MLA) from Medchal assembly constituency.
+Chamakura Malla Reddy is an Indian politician who served as the Minister of Labour and Employment in Telangana, having assumed office from 2019 to 2023.
+He is the Member of Legislative Assembly from Medchal Assembly constituency.
 His children are Mamatha Reddy, Mahender Reddy, and Dr. Bhadra Reddy.
 He was the Member of Parliament in the Lok Sabha from Malkajgiri.
-He is a member of the Telangana Rashtra Samithi.
+He is a member of the Bharat Rashtra Samithi.
 He is an educationist and a businessman in Telangana state.
-He is the founder chairman of Malla Reddy Narayana Multispeciality Hospital.
+He is the founder and chairman of numerous colleges and research institutes including Malla Reddy Health City, Malla Reddy Engineering College, Malla Reddy Vishwavidyapeeth and Malla Reddy University.

 Early life

 Malla Reddy was born on 9 September 1953.
 He was born and brought up in Bowenpally.
-He studied in Wesley Co-education High School and intermediate in Mahabubia Junior College.
+He studied in Wesley Boys High School and intermediate in Mahabubia Junior Boys College.